 He told her to do what she’d just watched him do.

 She bounced several times, getting her feet back under her.
 He observed her.
-He did not speak any more.
+He did not say another word.
 He could see her thinking.
 He could feel her deciding.
 In an instant, then, as sudden as a bone-snap, she somersaulted backward and landed, a little overcorrected but safely, upon her feet.
-It took her a moment before she realized that she had done it.
+It took her two seconds before she realized that she had done it.
 It surprised her how easy it was.

-She stood for a long time — motionless and winded not so much from exertion as from the pure surge of adrenaline which came sluicing through her veins like nitroglycerin: the sense of limitless potential contained within her body and brain, the sudden knowledge of that, combined with the realization that she and she alone had done this thing, the touch of fear mixed with courage — it all converged in this moment and satisfied a secret hunger deep within her, something profound and poignant, and unbearably private.
-She’d been blasted out of rocket-launcher.
+She stood for a long moment, motionless and winded not so much from exertion as from the pure surge of adrenaline which came sloshing through her veins like nitroglycerin: the sense of limitless potential contained within her body and brain, the sudden knowledge of that, combined with the realization that she and she alone had done this thing, the touch of fear mixed with courage — it all converged in this moment and satisfied a secret hunger deep within her, something profound and poignant which she didn’t know existed until right now, something unbearably private.
+She felt as though she’d been blasted out of rocket-launcher.